vovapolu/ensime.github.io/editors/emacs/scala-mode.md

 scala-mode supports imenu, a library for accessing locations in documents that is included in emacs 24.
 The custom variable `scala-imenu:should-flatten-index` controls whether or not the imenu index will be hierarchical or completely flat.
 The current iMenu implementation only goes one level deep i.e. nested classes are not traversed. scala-mode's imenu support depends heavily on the `scala-syntax:end-of-definition` and `scala-syntax:beginning-of-definition` functions, and as such, it shares their limitations.

-## Joinin lines (delete indentation) and removing horizontal whitespace
+## Joining lines (delete indentation) and removing horizontal whitespace

 Scala-mode defines its own `scala-indent:join-line` and `scala-indent:fixup-whitespace` functions.